ipbl-oit-siit/image_recognition/image_processing/advanced_armarker_static.md

 ---

-### :orange_square: Advanced Application: Image Overlay using AR Marker
+### :red_square: Advanced Application: Image Overlay using AR Marker

 By analyzing the four corner coordinates of the detected AR marker, we can calculate a **Perspective Transformation** matrix and warp a target image to fit precisely on top of the marker area.